jasonppy/FaST-VGS-Family/README.md

 }
 ```
 ## 0. Clone repo and install requirements
+Please git clone this repo, and install the required libraries in `./requirements.txt`.
+Please note that we also need to install `fairseq==0.10.2`.

 ## 1. Model weights
 Will be up for downloading this week!